controlshift/slate/source/includes/_authenticated_api_intro.md

 In most production scenarios instead of manually performing the authorization, and exchanging the code for a token, this setup process would be automated.
 See your oauth2 library documentation for more information.

+**Note**: Access tokens have a 2 hours expiration, after that period you can use the old token to generate a new one.